 C. Preliminary Results

-At the current stage of our research, we are conducting an in-depth analysis of IPOs of U.S. enterprises that took place between 2002 and 2022.
+At the current stage of our research, we are conducting an in-depth analysis of the IPOs of U.S. companies that took place between 2002 and 2022.
 We have accessed comprehensive data from the Thompson Financial Securities Database Corporation (SDC) and have cross-referenced it with the Audit Analytics Initial Public Offerings (Audit Analytics) databases available on Wharton Research Data Services (WRDS) to obtain the closing stock prices at the end of the first trading day on the stock exchange.
-We have also incorporated data on individual institutional investor holdings, extracted from 13F filings available through Thomson Reuters.
+We have also incorporated data on the stockholdings of individual institutional investors, extracted from 13F filings available through Thomson Reuters.
 Additionally, we have gathered various firm-specific characteristics and accounting data from Compustat.
 Our final dataset comprises a total of 2,692 IPOs, encompassing all instances where we successfully gathered data from all relevant sources.

-The initiation of our sample period in 2002 is informed by several considerations.
+Our decision to begin the sample period in 2002 is informed by several considerations.
 Firstly, the last two decades, particularly the most recent one, have witnessed a significant uptick in institutional ownership of public equity (Bebchuk & Hirst, 2019, p.
 5).
-This substantial increase in institutional ownership could confer considerable influence and market power upon these major stakeholders within capital markets, potentially fostering a trend towards cartelistic behavior.
+This substantial increase in ownership by a few large institutional investors confers considerable influence and market power upon these investors within capital markets, potentially fostering a trend toward cartel-forming behavior.
 Secondly, our reliance on the Audit Analytics databases, which exclusively covers U.S. registered IPOs on major exchanges since 2000, necessitates the commencement of our sample period in 2002.
-It is noteworthy that we deliberately exclude the dot-com bubble period characterized by exceptionally high first-day returns (Ljungqvist & Wilhelm, 2002).
+It is worth noting that we deliberately exclude the dot-com bubble period characterized by exceptionally high first-day returns (Ljungqvist & Wilhelm, 2002).
 This exclusionary measure is undertaken to ensure the robustness and relevance of our analysis, focusing on a period less susceptible to extraordinary market conditions.

 Formally, our primary regression specification, which we are currently estimating, can be represented as follows (Equation 1):